o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/components/interactive/components-button.md

             LyShine
 )
 ```
-That will tell your CMAKE configuration that you want to reference headers (files) that are inside the LyShine Gem.
+That will tell your CMAKE configuration that you want to reference header (files) that are inside the LyShine Gem.

 In your header file (of your custom component), include the UiButtonBus header, at the beggining of the file (after #pragma once and before namespace).

-You also need to inherit from the UiButtonNotificationBus (this is inside the UiButtonBus.h)
+You also need to inherit from the UiButtonNotificationBus (this is inside the UiButtonBus.h).
+In order to listen, or handle one and only one address, ::Handler is the appropriate choice (only on button).
+In order to listen to multiple addresses ::MultiHandler is advised (multiple buttons).

 ```
 #pragma once